openmeshwatch/openmeshwatch.github.io/index.md

 |[E-ink screen](https://s.click.aliexpress.com/e/_DePA2PX){:target="_blank"} | GDEY0154D67| 1|
 |[Battery](https://vi.aliexpress.com/item/32829333828.html){:target="_blank"} | 402030 | 1|

+When used with nRF52 or RP2040 modules we anticipate compatability with [Meshtastic](https://meshtastic.org/docs/hardware/devices/rak/core-module/){:target="_blank"} this should provide tracking and mesh comms functionality.

 ### Supporting future development
 If you like this project, please consider supporting my open source projects through:  (Note if you use the pcbway link below to order the project it does not cost you anymore but it does help me)